maxxiimo/coding-design/COVER.md

 by Chris Maxwell

+An in depth look at the<br>
+ins and outs and best practices<br>
+for creating and coding<br>
-A How To on great Web design<br>
+great Web design.

-with a developer's toolset:<br>
-CSS3, HTML5, and a browser.
+A How To guide from the front end developer's perspective and toolset: CSS3, HTML5, and a browser.

-The ins and outs of creating and coding great design.

 <a rel="license" href="http://creativecommons.org/licenses/by-nc-sa/3.0/">
   <img alt="Creative Commons License" style="border-width:0" src="http://i.creativecommons.org/l/by-nc-sa/3.0/88x31.png" /></a>